 - All the validators from the validator set will vote on the leader's proposal for the new block.
-Once a quorum consensus is reached the block can be finalized.
-Hence the actual list of votes to achieve the quorum consensus is a subset of all the validators in the validator set.
+Once consensus is reached the block can be finalized.
+Hence the actual list of votes to achieve consensus is a subset of all the validators in the validator set.
 This leader validator is rewarded.
-Rewards are given only to the leader validators, and not to the voters.
+Rewards are given only to the leader validators, not to the voter validators.

 - The above flow repeats with the selection of another validator leader and repeating the steps for the next new block.
 Rewards are given at the end of the epoch.

 States are defined for a validator and the stake.

 Validator state: A validator can be in any one of these four states.
 Moreover, the validator can go from inactive (not tracked in the validator set anywhere) state to any one of the other three states:

 Stake state: A validator in pending_inactive or active state, can have their stake in either of these four states: